 Where: Via Montericco, 10 | Imola (Bologna)

-The Pasolini Dall’Onda have been the owners of this villa immersed in the fields and orchards of the Imolese countryside for centuries.
-Originally, it consisted only of a defensive tower of the 15th century, but it developed over time becoming a magnificent stately home with gardens, woods inhabited by deers and pheasants and an agricultural estate dedicated to the production of exquisite wines.
+Originally, it only consisted of a 15th-century defensive tower, but over time it has become a magnificent stately home with gardens, woods inhabited by deer and pheasants and an agricultural estate dedicated to the production of exquisite wines.

 Palazzo Fantini

-On the border between Romagna and Tuscany, the stately home in late Roman Baroque-style of Palazzo Fantini guards a very neat garden with characteristics of the 19th century and of the Romantic style.
+On the border between Romagna and Tuscany, the stately home in late Roman Baroque-style of Palazzo Fantini guards a very neat garden with 19th-century and Romantic details.

 Author